Skip to main content

 Overview

-This checklist follows the NIST SP 800-61 Computer Security Incident Handling Guide framework.
-Use it during active incidents to ensure no critical steps are missed.
+Use this checklist during active incidents to ensure no critical steps are missed.

 Important: Document everything.
 Every action taken, every decision made, and every timeline entry matters for post-incident review and potential legal proceedings.